SinusBot/docs/docs/installation/linux.md

 update-ca-certificates
 ```

-On Debian and some Ubuntu versions you might as well have to install, so at least try
+On Debian and some Ubuntu versions you might as well have to install, so at least try:

 ```bash
 apt-get install libglib2.0-0